Television in India: History

-In Srinagar, television was first used in the house of the Jan family, which was a huge milestone for industrialization.
-Terrestrial television in India started with the experimental telecast starting in Delhi on 15 September 1959 with a small transmitter and a makeshift studio.
-Daily transmission began in 1965 as a part of All India Radio (AIR).
-Television service was later extended to Bombay (Now Mumbai) and Amritsar in 1972.
+Terrestrial television in India officially started with the experimental telecast starting in Delhi on 15 September 1959 with a small transmitter and a makeshift studio.
+Daily transmission began in 1965 as a part of Akashvani (formerly All India Radio AIR).
+Television service was later extended to Mumbai (formerly Bombay) and Amritsar in 1972.
 Up until 1975, only seven Indian cities had television services.
 Satellite Instructional Television Experiment (SITE) was an important step taken by India to use television for development.
-The programmes were mainly produced by Doordarshan (DD) which was then a part of the AIR.
+The programmes were mainly produced by Doordarshan (DD) which was then a part of AIR.
 The telecast happened twice a day, in the mornings and evenings.
 Other than information related to agriculture, health and family planning were the other important topics dealt with in these programmes.
 Entertainment was also included in the form of dance, music, drama, folk and rural art forms.
 Television services were separated from radio in 1976.
-National telecast was introduced in 1982.
-In the same year, color television was introduced in the Indian market.
+The national telecast was introduced in 1982.
+In the same year, colour television was introduced in the Indian market.
+The introduction of colour television was sluggish compared to other countries, taking into account rampant poverty, the cost of conversion and the late arrival of television to cities such as Bengaluru, whose television station switched on in November 1981.
+By contrast, both Pakistan and Bangladesh already had colour television.
+The return of Indira Gandhi to government also enabled the improvement of radio and television infrastructure.
+In 1983, Minister H.K.L.
+Bhagat suggested that the conversion to colour television would be complete by 1985, by then with a possible 17-hour daily schedule, as well as a project to launch 70 new low-powered transmitters to increase its reach to virtually every city and city cluster.

-Indian small screen programming began in the early 1980s.
+Indian small-screen programming began in the early 1980s.
 During this time, there was only one national channel, the government-owned Doordarshan.
-The Ramayana and Mahabharata, both based on the Indian epics of the same names, were the first major television series produced.
-They notched up world record in viewership numbers.
+Mythological TV series Ramayan and Mahabharat, both based on the Indian epics of the same names, were the first major television series produced.
+They notched up a world record in viewership numbers.
 By the late 1980s, more people began to own television.
 Though there was a single channel, television programming had reached saturation.
-Hence the government opened up another channel which had part national programming and part regional.
-This channel was known as DD 2, later renamed DD Metro.
-Both channels were broadcast terrestrially.
+Hence, the government initiated another service, which had part national programming and part regional.
+The channel, known as DD Metro (formerly DD 2) was broadcast terrestrially along with DD National.
 In 1997, Prasar Bharati, a statutory autonomous body was established.
-Doordarshan along with the AIR were converted into government corporations under Prasar Bharati.
+Doordarshan along with AIR were converted into government corporations under Prasar Bharati.
 The Prasar Bharati Corporation was established to serve as the public service broadcaster of the country which would achieve its objectives through AIR and Doordashan.
 This was a step towards greater autonomy for Doordarshan and AIR.
 However, Prasar Bharati has not succeeded in shielding Doordarshan from government control.